Making a claim for an injury

 Talk to an Ombudsman

-If you are dealing with a business at this stage there are sometimes independent bodies called Ombudsmen that can help.
+If you are dealing with a business or public body, there are sometimes independent bodies called Ombudsmen that can help as an alternative to going to court.
 The business should tell you who to get in touch with.
 For example, if you are dealing with a bank you can talk to the Financial Ombudsman.
-You can get a full list of Ombudsmen services from Citizens Advice
+You can get more information and a full list of Ombudsmen services from Citizens Advice.

-If you haven't been able to resolve the situation between you, another option to consider is using a small claims court.
-Your local court has an option to handle claims quickly if they are for less than £10,000, or £1,000 if the claim is for a personal injury or housing disrepair.
+If you haven't been able to resolve the situation between you, another option to consider is making a claim through a county court.
+Your local court has an option to handle claims quickly if they are for less than £10,000 (or £1,000 if the claim is for a personal injury or housing disrepair).
+This is often referred to as taking someone to ‘small claims court’.